-The carrying amount of the Company's warrant liabilities of \$169 at December 31, 2022 was based on Level 3 measurements.
-The carrying amounts of financial instruments such as cash, and accounts payable and accrued liabilities, approximate the related fair values due to the short-term maturities of these instruments.
-The carrying amounts of the Company's convertible notes payable approximate their fair values as the interest rates of the notes payable are based on prevailing market rates.
+The Company's short-term investments and cash equivalents are carried at fair value, determined according to the fair value hierarchy described in Note 3 below.
+The carrying amounts of financial instruments such as cash, short-term investments, and accounts payable and accrued liabilities, approximate the related fair values due to the short-term maturities of these instruments.